sudar/Asimi/README.md

 Each module is a separate Arduino Sketch which does a particular functionality.
 Right now the following modules are available.

 *   BasicBot - A very basic bot which can run.
+*   BasicBotUsingLibrary - A very basic bot, which is coded using the DCMotorBot library
 *   WiiBottonsBot - A bot that can be controlled using the buttons of the Wii remote.
 *   WiiAcclerometerBot - A bot that can be controlled using the accelerometer of the Wii remove.
 *   AndroidControlledBot - A bot that can be controlled using an Android phone

+## Libraries

+Almost all modules using the [DCMotorBot Arduino library](http://hardwarefun.com/projects/dc-motor-bot), that I created which allows you to control bots created with 2 DC Motors and H-Bridge IC like L293D.

 ## Installation